shanekhw/shanekhw.github.io/index.md

 **News**

+#### 28 June 2023

+Shane's co-authored research titled "Design and Control of a Ground-Aerial Dual Actuator Monocopter" wins the 'Best Student Paper Award' at _Proceedings of IEEE International Conference on Advanced Intelligent Mechatronics (AIM) 2023_!

 #### 26 May 2022

 Shane's co-authored research titled 'Cooperative Modular Single Actuator Monocopters capable of Controlled Passive Separation' wins the 'Outstanding Dynamics and Control Paper Award' at _IEEE International Conference on Robotics and Automation (ICRA) 2022_!